embuxLinux/embuxlinux.github.io/source/index.rst

 Welcome to Embux BusyBox/Linux!
 ===============================

-Embux is a Linux distribution for embedded systems, such as ATMs, arcade systems, In-Flight Entertainment Systems, and more.
+Embux is a Linux distribution for modern embedded systems.
 Embux can fit a very small footprint in comparison to Alpine Linux and other tiny distributions.

+Embux is designed in the true spirit of Linux and FOSS.
+The Embux source code is open-source and is licensed under the GNU General Public License.

 .. warning::